neuefische/wd-flipped-classroom-curriculum/README.md

 > 💡 **Balanced coders** to actively make time to process the content, this is to increase
 > motivation, productivity and focus for the students

-> 💡 **Guest lectures for a broad skillset** to teach a broad collection of soft- and hardskills
+> 💡 **Guest lectures for a broad skill-set** to teach a broad collection of soft- and hard-skills
 > that teach methodological approaches useful for the daily professional life

 > 💡 **Balanced coaches** to give more space for coaches to advance their personal development or